gianwario/CADOCS/README.md

 The main elements of the repository are described below:

-- src: it contains the source code of the conversational agent;
+- src: it contains the source code of the conversational agent
 - resources: it contains the survey created to build the dataset for the NLU model
+- cadocs_chatbot_env.yaml: The Anaconda environment containing the needed dependencies to install CADOCS

 ## Other Tools